UKCloud/documentation/articles/azure/azs-sco.md

 UKCloud manages the physical firewalls that face public and secure networks.

-You can deploy multiple gateway devices and configure the following using either the Azure Stack Portal GUI or API:
+You can deploy multiple gateway devices and configure the following using either the UKCloud Azure Stack portal or API:

 - Virtual networks – UKCloud for Microsoft Azure enables you to configure virtual private clouds, and create and manage your private address space within Azure.
 You can configure this via the UI, API or other tooling